 Industrial marketing requires a lot of time and expertise.
 If you don’t quite have either, you’re not alone.
 Many manufacturing companies don’t have in-house marketing departments, and those that do often have limited budgets and personnel.

-So what's the next step — training current employees, seeking out freelancers, or hiring an agency?
+So what's the solution — training current employees, seeking out freelancers, or hiring an agency?
 Let's look at the pros and cons of each.

 There’s nothing inherently wrong with hiring staff members who require training to get the job done, especially with a ton of free training resources available online.